wavemaker/docs/learn/on-premise/architecture.md

 ---
 title: "WaveMaker Enterprise Architecture"
 id: ""
-sidebar_label: "Architecture"
+sidebar_label: "About Enterprise"
 ---
 ---

-Before proceeding with the set-up, see what constitutes WaveMaker Enterprise (WME).
+WaveMaker Enterprise consists of the following consititions.

-## WaveMaker Enterprise Components
+## Enterprise Components

+WaveMaker Enterprise consists of the following four components.

-### 1. Config Portal
+### Config Portal

-A simple wizard application to setup WME on premise.
+A Config Portal is a simple wizard application to setup WME on on-premise environment.

-### 2. Launchpad
+### Launchpad

-WaveMaker's administrative console where you can configure users, additional Studio/Cloud instances for scaling, configure external VCS, etc. Launchpad is automatically installed when you setup WaveMaker Enterprise .
+Launchpad is a WaveMaker's administrative console where you can configure users, additional Studio/Cloud instances for scaling, configure external VCS, etc. Launchpad is automatically installed when you setup WaveMaker Enterprise.

-### 3. WaveMaker Studio
+### WaveMaker Studio

 A modern low-code platform for collaborative development of multi-device apps.

-### 4. WaveMaker Cloud
+### WaveMaker Cloud

 Consist of Containerized Cloud for User workspace and App Deployments isolation.
-Managed by Platform .
+Managed by Platform.

 ## WaveMaker Enterprise Architecture